tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - Q: What is Global Accelerator?
 A: A service that finds the optimal route to your services via edge locations.

+- Q: What types of monitoring can Amazon CloudWatch be used for?
+A: Application performance and operational health, which includes CPU and network utilization.
+These can be configured for alarms if they exceed a threshold value.

 ## Databases and Analytics